Pachycereus schottii 'Big Penis Cactus'

 Lophocereus schottii 'Big Penis Cactus'

-Pachycereus schottii 'Big Penis Cactus' is a controversial, monstrous cactus cultivar with variable, irregularly shaped rib-less stems.
-Stems are ascending, lightly pruinose, and also branch just from the base.
-Stems usually remain small less than 3.3 feet (1 m) tall.
-The stems mark quite badly with age, due to weathering and old age.
+Pachycereus schottii 'Big Penis Cactus' is a controversial monstrous cactus cultivar with variable, irregularly shaped ribless stems that usually remain small, less than 3.3 feet (1 m) tall.
+The stems are ascending, lightly pruinose, and also branch just from the base.
+They mark quite badly with age, due to weathering and old age.

 How to Grow and Care